Browser Cookies

 PRE-STAR (ENTRY LEVEL TO FIGURE SKATING) and STAR 1

-STARSKATE (JUNIOR, INTERMEDIATE, SENIOR and HIGH-SCHOOL)
+STARSKATE (JUNIOR, INTERMEDIATE, SENIOR)

 Skills, Tests, Achievement, Recognition – this is what STARSkate is all about!